Associate Professor of Anthropology and Social Sciences in the College

 The Hinge of Time: Infrastructure and Chronopolitics at China's Global Edge (book manuscript in progress).

-Schlock Value: Or, How Some Chinese Learned to Stop Worrying and Love the Politics of Fiasco (in preparation for journal submission).
+Schlock Value and the Politics of Fiasco (in preparation for journal submission).

 Risk, Fate, Fortune: The Lives and Times of Customs Inspectors in Southern China.
+In Filippo Osella and Daromir Rudnyckyj, eds., Religion and the Morality of Markets.
 Cambridge University Press.

-Boxed In: Human Cargo and the Dis/comforts of Moving Strangers.
-International Journal of Politics, Culture & Society.
+Boxed In: Human Cargo and the Technics of Comfort.
+International Journal of Politics, Culture & Society 29: 403-421.

 When Infrastructures Attack: The Workings of Disrepair in China.
 American Ethnologist 14 (2): 351-367.